-Prince Edward Island ^{13, 14} (PE)

-14-day self-isolation for all admitted travellers entering PE, except for exempt essential workers and PE residents travelling for essential purposes (e.g. medical appointment) who return the same day

-As of November 24, travel bubble with other Atlantic provinces is suspended.
-Prohibition on all non-essential travel into PE, non-residents need to apply for pre-travel approval, including a 14 day self-isolation plan; exception for QC residents going to the
+Traveller self-isolation required?
+Travel restrictions?
+Prince Edward Island (PE) X 14-day self-isolation for all admitted travellers entering PE, except for exempt essential workers and PE residents travelling for essential purposes (e.g. medical appointment) who return the same day As of November 24, travel bubble with other Atlantic provinces is suspended.
+Prohibition on all non-essential travel into PE, non- residents need to apply for pre-travel approval, including a 14 day self-isolation plan; exception for QC residents going to the Magdalen Islands Newfoundland & Labrador (NL) X 14-day self-isolation for all travellers entering NL, except for asymptomatic workers from specific sectors As of November 25, travel bubble with other Atlantic provinces is suspended and non-essential travel outside of NL is not recommended.

-Magdalen Islands

-Newfoundland & Labrador ^{15, 16} (NL)

-14-day self-isolation for all travellers entering NL, except for asymptomatic workers from specific sectors

-As of November 25, travel bubble with other Atlantic provinces is suspended and non-essential travel outside of NL is not recommended.
 Atlantic residents (NB, NS, PE) are permitted to enter NL but are required to self-isolate for 14 days; prohibition on travel to NL for all other domestic travellers, except for residents and workers from key sectors and other specific exemptions as approved by the NL Chief Medical Officer of Health.
-Canadians living outside of Atlantic Canada who own a home in NL are allowed to enter but are still required to self-isolate for 14 days.

-Yukon ^{17, 18, 19, 20} (YT) As of November 20, mandatory self-isolation for all domestic travelers entering YT, except for critical workers from BC, NT and NU; critical service workers entering YT from all other Canadian jurisdictions must self-isolate; self-isolation must occur in Whitehorse, unless visiting a family member (in which case self-isolation must occur at their residence)

-Entry permitted for Canadians following self-isolation requirements, with few exceptions; enforcement at land borders and airport; mandatory travel routes for transiting through YT.
+Canadians living outside of Atlantic Canada who own a home in NL are allowed to enter but are still required to self- isolate for 14 days.
+Yukon 17, 18, 19, 20 (YT) As of November 20, mandatory self-isolation for all domestic travelers entering YT, except for critical workers from BC, NT and NU; critical service workers entering YT from all other Canadian jurisdictions must self-isolate; self-isolation must occur in Whitehorse, unless visiting a family member (in which case self-isolation must occur at their residence) Entry permitted for Canadians following self-isolation requirements, with few exceptions; enforcement at land borders and airport; mandatory travel routes for transiting through YT.
 Several First Nations governments and communities currently have travel advisories in place.
 Travellers are asked to limit travel to Yukon communities and travel respectfully.
 The government does not recommend non-essential travel to the territory.

-Northwest Territories ^{21, 22, 23} (NT)

-14-day self-isolation for all admitted travellers entering NT; must self-isolate in government designated sites in Yellowknife, Inuvik, Hay River or Fort Smith

-Prohibition on travel to NT for all domestic travellers; entry permitted for NT residents or those moving to NT coming for work or attending school, critical or essential service workers, transiting to neighbouring jurisdictions (12-hour limit), transboundary First Nations people exercising treaty rights, Nunavut patients in the NT for medical treatment, with few exemptions; enforcement at land borders and airport
+Northwest Territories (NT) X 14-day self-isolation for all admitted travellers entering NT; must self-isolate in government designated sites in Yellowknife, Inuvik, Hay River or Fort Smith Prohibition on travel to NT for all domestic travellers; entry permitted for NT residents or those moving to NT coming for work or attending school, critical or essential service workers, transiting to neighbouring jurisdictions (12-hour limit), transboundary First Nations people exercising treaty rights, Nunavut patients in the NT for medical treatment, with few exemptions; enforcement at land borders and airport Nunavut (NU) X 14-day self-isolation for all admitted travellers prior to travelling to NU, except for those travelling directly from NT and Churchill, MB; must self-isolate in government designated sites in Edmonton, Winnipeg, Ottawa or Yellowknife As of December 2, travel into Arviat continues to be restricted to essential travel only and the government also strongly advise against all other non-essential travel.

-Nunavut 24 (NU)

-14-day self-isolation for all admitted travellers prior to travelling to NU, except for those travelling directly from NT and Churchill, MB; must self-isolate in government designated sites in Edmonton, Winnipeg, Ottawa or Yellowknife

 Travel bubble with Churchill, MB whereby no self-isolation required if travelling directly from Churchill; as of November 17, mutual travel bubble with NT is suspended, but those travelling directly from NT may still enter NU with no self-isolation required; prohibition on all other travel into NU, except residents and critical workers; require written permission from the territory's Chief Public Health Officer to enter